Tha Lot-tree

 Who benefits from the lottery's revenue?

-About half of lottery revenue is awarded back in prizes.
+Half the revenue is awarded back in prizes.

 The other half pays the lottery overhead costs including salaries for the employees.